fongph/cs-pumpic/public/security/wp-content/plugins/simple-wp-sitemap/readme.txt

 3. Xml sitemap

 == Changelog ==

-= 1.1.4 (May 16, 2016) =
-* Bugfix for old php versions

-= 1.1.3 (May 15, 2016) =
-* Added option to change titles in html sitemap
-* Fixed bug when upgrading to premium
-* Fixed bug that made admin submit button invisible
-* Moved admin settings page to it's own file
-* Made all previous private functions in "builder" public

-= 1.1.2 (Jan 20, 2016) =
-* Premium version of the plugin has been developed
-* Integrated option to upgrade
-* Couple changes in php
-* Made html sitemap header a link back to homepage
-* Removed title tags from links
-* Added license document

-= 1.1.1 (Nov 11, 2015) =
-* Messed up the update, new try

-= 1.1.0 (Nov 11, 2015) =
-* Changed date format in html sitemap to (Y-m-d H:i:s)
-* Added lang attribute and to be automatically set
-* Added some tags and updated the plugin page
-* Removed unnecessary fixes for old versions of the plugin
-* Changes done "under the hood" in php for performance etc
-* Also tested with wordpress 4.4

-= 1.0.9 (Jun 23, 2015) =
-* Added donation link
-* Made the sitemaps compatible down to ie7
-* Minor changes in php, css and js

 = 1.0.8 (April 29, 2015) =
 * Now generates dynamic sitemaps instead of static files